 Just as in any measurement process, there are measurement tools appropriate to the measurement task at hand.
 Some are better than others and the effects of bias, repeatability and other measurement errors need to be considered when deciding on a specific tool.
 The most common tool is the survey but the delivery method can drastically affect the errors associated with it.
 As an example, a mailed survey without follow up will typically have a very low and highly biased response, whereas a survey completed by the salesman, when in front of the customer, will be far more precise.
 The customers to be contacted need to be defined in terms of numbers, groupings or other attributes that would impact how they perceive the firmís products and services.
 With this information in place, a satisfaction measurement plan is developed, detailing the tools to be used, the delivery method, sample size, sample frequency, how the data are analyzed and reporting venues/frequency.

-If your firm is facing the customer satisfaction requirement to comply with ISO/AS/TS or just desires to assess customer satisfaction as good business, contact us for consulting and training assistance.
+If your firm is facing the customer satisfaction requirement to comply with ISO/AS/TS or just desires to assess customer satisfaction as good business, contact us using the Interest Form below for consulting and training assistance.
 We can manage the entire customer satisfaction measurement process through our Contract Services Division in the event your firm elects to out-source the process.